Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/upgrading-to-3.0.md

 ## 4. Reconfigure the settings

 Ballsdex 3.0 does not use `config.yml` anymore for its configuration, instead it's all on the admin panel.
-However, the migration cannot be performed automatically for now.
+You can still import your old settings.

 1. If you do not have one, [create a local admin account](/selfhosting/admin-panel/getting-started/)
 2. Start the admin panel